 Seed Forum Global is the event for GLOBAL GAME CHANGERS!
 If you think you are one of those, who STAND OUT, this is the right place to pitch!

-A “pitch package” to Seed Forum Global 2019 ONLY EUR 299 if you buy now!
+A “pitch package” to Seed Forum Global 2019 ONLY EUR 299 if you !

 More info about the program, speakers, and registration, Please go to Seed Forum Global.